abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 - Orders are *antisymmetric* (if $a \leq b$ then you cannot have $b \leq a$)

-i.e. hierarchy is the opposite of equality (but they are also quite similar).
+i.e. hierarchy is the opposite of equality (but they are also quite similar in some respects).

 ---